- eCommerce Stats between 2020-2021

 Customers can create natural speech experiences with Alexa, giving them a more intuitive way to connect with the technologies they use daily.
 To make it easier to build for Alexa, Amazon provides a set of tools, APIs, reference solutions, and documentation.

-Surprisingly, only 9% of US consumers are brand loyal today. eCommerce companies compete on customer experience and price: 61 percent have switched brands due to poor customer service, and more than half of Americans have canceled a planned purchase or transaction as a result of poor service.
+Surprisingly, only 9% of US consumers are brand loyal today. eCommerce companies compete on customer experience and price: 61 percent have switched brands due to poor customer service, and more than half of Americans have canceled a planned purchase or transaction due to poor service.

 On the other hand, prioritizing customer service can pay off: 78% of customers believe that the quality of service is critical to retaining their business, and US consumers are willing to spend 17% more to do business with companies that provide excellent service.

 People nowadays use multiple online payment methods.
 As a result, they attempt to customize the application and process to their liking.